My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own designs for Barbie.

-This article is a free crochet pattern for a Barbie Strapless Chevron Dress.
+This is a free crochet pattern for a Barbie strapless chevron dress.
 I specifically designed it to fit a Barbie Model Muse body.
 For more information on the different Barbie body types available on the market, please visit Crochet Clothes for Your Barbie Doll.
 As per the guidelines of this site, I am not allowed to write in a language other than English, so the link to the Dutch version can be found at the bottom of the page.

 Abbreviations Used in American Terms

 - Sk: skip